 Dave's compositions of Jewish choral music have also won acclaim.
 His "Mi Chamocha" was selected for publication by Shalshelet, The Foundation for New Jewish Liturgical Music and performed at the Foundation's 6th International Festival in December 2016.
 Another piece, his "Etz Chayim," was selected as the second-place winner of the Ben Steinberg Young Composers Award, sponsored by the Guild Of Temple Musicians.
 Several compositions of his have been premiered at the North American Jewish Choral Festival as well.

 Dave's greatest strength is his ability to improvise tasteful, inspired accompaniment for vocalists, instrumentalists, and choirs.
 He possesses a deep knowledge of the Great American Songbook, and is a gifted improvisational pianist.
 He credits much of his passion for the piano to his teacher, the late Wally Selick, a highly-regarded pianist from the New Brunswick area.
 Dave counts Harry Connick Jr. and Dave Brubeck among his influences.

 Dave recently released his debut album, A Place Beyond Words, which offers tasteful, sensitive piano improvisations of classic Jewish liturgical melodies.
+Dave's CD, A Place Beyond Words, was awarded a Silver Medal for Outstanding Achievement from the Global Music Awards, and was selected as one of the Top Five Albums of Fall 2017.
 The album is available on iTunes, Google Play, CDBaby, and Amazon.
 More information on the CD, including testimonials, can be found here.